amar1795/PROJECTS-/README.md

 Hey everyone!
 This is my first self-coded, 0-to-completion E-commerce project, all by myself.
 Here is the [live link](https://optimzed-e-commerce.vercel.app/).

+## there is the another part of the same project  but optimized version of the project which i completed in that part

+## here is the link to the that repo https://github.com/amar1795/e-commerce

 ## Tech Stack

 - **Framework:** Next.js (App-based)